upodroid/terraform-aws-datasync/README.md

 - Better monitoring with structured JSON logging
 - Optimized data verification

-Enhanced mode is available for S3-to-S3 transfers (same-account and cross-account), as well as cross-cloud transfers.
+Enhanced mode is available for S3-to-S3 transfers (same-account and cross-account), as well as cross-cloud transfers(ObjectStorage Location and Azure Blob Location).
 Currently, the DataSync Locations module supports creating S3 locations.
 For cross-cloud transfers, you can create the necessary location resources outside of this module and reference them in your task configuration.
 See the [DataSync Task Module documentation](modules/datasync-task/) for detailed requirements and considerations.

   Example :